-They are evenly divided between South Camp, which faces south-east, and North Camp, which looks directly east over the Maasai Mara.
+The suites are evenly divided between South Camp, which faces south-east, and North Camp, which looks directly east over the Maasai Mara.

 Although the walls are canvas each suite feels more like a home and are spacious and very comfortably appointed.
-Glass fronting assures incredible morning views over the Masai Mara with a private deck and chairs for relaxing during ther hotter parts of the day.
+Glass fronting assures incredible morning views over the Masai Mara with a private deck and chairs for relaxing during the hotter parts of the day.

 Activities at Angama Mara are diverse and quite flexible.
 Most visitors concentrate on the morning and evening game drives while during the warmer parts of each day an infinity swimming pool and massages are available.
 A visit to the local village, (US$20 per person) is extremely interesting into the local traditions and way of life of the local people.

 Each guest makes a US$10 per night donation which goes directly to the community and conservation projects in the Mara Triangle.
-To date a clinic and dispensary has been constructed and progress on a classroom is well under way.

 Guides from the lodge are involved with educating the children from the local community about wildlife conservation and the benefits these will have for their generation.
 Anti-poaching is also taught as well as how to live harmoniously with wildlife and cattle.
-This is particularly important in this unfenced area which has such a high population of elephant and rhino.
+This is particularly important in this un-fenced area which has such a high population of elephant and rhino.

 The Maasai Wilderness Conservation Trust works to protect the ecosystems and biodiversity of East Africa through conservation practices that directly benefit the local communities.
-Read how you can make a difference for future generations.